Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Market volatility is a good reminder that vulnerability is often situational.

-The FCA’s vulnerability guide reinforces the need to monitor outcomes and identify friction, not just publish policies.
+The FCA’s vulnerability guide reinforces the need to monitor outcomes and identify friction, rather than publishing policies alone.

 In practice, good digital comms can be the same thing as good consumer support: clear language, appropriate timing, and easy routes to a human when the customer needs one.